Disney Theatrical Productions: Freaky Friday

 A musical version of the film, with a book by Bridget Carpenter and a score by Ryan Scott Oliver, was expected to have a "developmental production" at the La Jolla Playhouse in spring 2012.
 Christopher Ashley was named as "likely" to be the director.
 A developmental lab is set for 31 March through 10 April 2015.
 Ultimately music and lyrics fell into the hands of Tom Kitt and Brian Yorkey of If/Then and Next To Normal fame.
 The premier engagement occurred at Arlington Virginia's Signature Theater from October 4 to November 20, 2016, under the direction of Christopher Ashley.
 The creative team included choreography by Sergio Trujillo, music supervision by Bryan Perri, orchestration by Michael Starobin / Tom Kitt, scenic design by Beowulf Boritt, costume design by Emily Rebholz, lighting by Howell Binkley and sound design by Brian Ronan and Kai Harada.
 The west coast engagement at the La Jolla Playhouse (January 31, 2017 – March 19, 2017) reprised most of its Signature Theatre creative team and cast.
 The Studio Cast Recording album was released by Walt Disney Records on February 10, 2017.

 Bedknobs and Broomsticks

 The musical based on the 1971 film and the stories by Mary Norton features songs from the film by The Sherman Brothers, new songs by Neil Bartram, and a book by Brian Hill.
 The production was produced by Michael Harrison, by special arrangement with Disney Theatrical Productions and opened in August 2021 at the Theatre Royal in Newcastle upon Tyne before embarking a UK and Ireland tour.
 The production was directed by Candice Edmunds and Jamie Harrison, with set and illusions also by Harrison.

-Upcoming productions

 The Greatest Showman

 On August 9, 2024, the Disney Theatrical Group announced that a stage musical adaptation of the 2017 film was in development.
+The musical is Disney's first stage adaptation of a 20th Century Studios film following Disney's 2019 acquisition of 21st Century Fox.

-On the 5th of March 2025, it was confirmed that the show will premiere in the Bristol Hippodrome in Spring 2026.
+On 15 March 2026, it was confirmed that the show premiered in the Bristol Hippodrome.
 The cast is led by Oliver Tompsett and Samantha Barks.
+The musical is scheduled to open in the spring of 2027 at Theatre Royal Drury Lane with Tompsett and Barks reprising their roles.